This blog is a summary of everything I learnt, or thought was important from the promoting spelling part of our CPD event in June 2018.

 The following strategies, in each area, need to be explicitly taught: Phonological strategies: how words SOUND Visual strategies: how words LOOK Morphemic strategies: the MEANING of words and how words can be CHANGED Etymology based strategies: the ORIGINS of words

-Most spelling strategies fall into five main categories; phonemic awareness, morphological awareness, whole-word approach, the rule-based strategy and multi-modal teaching.
+All spelling strategies fall into five main categories; phonemic awareness, morphological awareness, whole-word approach, the rule-based strategy and multi-modal teaching.

 Morphological awareness is the process of understanding/recognising similar chunks.
 Whereas the whole-word approach is simply memorising the word alone.

-The rule-based strategy teaches explicit spelling rules.
+Lastly, the rule-based strategy teaches explicit spelling rules.
 The multi-modal teaching is where the child learns through a variety of modes, e.g. seeing, feeling, hearing, creating etc.